 Curious about who has the best beds this year and which brands are duds?
-See which models have the best mattress reviews in 2018 in our updated guide, and learn what to avoid.
+See which models have the best mattress reviews in 2019 in our updated guide, and learn what to avoid when mattress shopping.

 Every year brings new beds, technologies and trends claiming to be the best.
 Though it can be a lot to keep up with if you haven’t bought a mattress in a while, consumer mattress reviews remain one helpful gauge of potential satisfaction and a useful tool for comparing different beds.
 First-hand knowledge on a product from someone who’s used it day after day is indispensable.

-- Our Recommendation: The Amerisleep AS3 is our recommendation for the best mattress of 2018..
+- The Amerisleep AS3 is our recommendation for the best mattress of 2019.
 You won’t find a more comfortable, sleep-promoting mattress at any price.
 Yet it costs half as much as some of the other models on our list.
-With a cover that is determined by the FDA1 promote more restful sleep, extra-cool and responsive proprietary memory foam, a risk-free 100 night trial, and the best warranty in the business, it’s no wonder over 5,000 verified customer reviews rate it 4.7 out of 5 stars.
+With a cover that is determined by the FDA1 to promote more restful sleep, extra-cool and responsive proprietary memory foam, a risk-free 100-night trial, and the best warranty in the business, it’s no wonder over 6,000 verified customer reviews rate it 4.7 out of 5 stars.

-We researched many different brands from the big names to new upstarts.
-While we focused on the most popular mattress types, innerspring and memory foam, our guide showcases the best and worst that the mattress industry offers.
-Below are some of the top brands that we found in our research.
+We researched several brands, from big names to start-ups.
+While focusing on the more popular mattress types, innerspring and memory foam, our guide also showcases the best and worst the mattress industry has to offer.

 While the most popular mattresses aren’t always the best ones you should buy, our team found that some of the beds people are talking about most really do stack up against the competition.
 In general, memory foam mattresses have an average owner satisfaction of 80% compared to innerspring’s 60%.
 But don’t think that just because its memory foam your bed will be great.
-There’s huge differences between brands in terms of quality and performance.
+There are huge differences between brands in terms of quality and performance.

 To create this guide, we combed through Based on owner reviews, consumer review publications and online review websites for all of the top mattresses.
 Then we scored each one based on what research says consumers care about the most when buying a mattress.
 Finally, we curated five of the top-rated memory foam mattresses and five top innerspring mattresses available this year and ranked them accordingly.
 Read on to compare specifications along with detailed notes on each bed.